The Number One Strategy for Small Local Business to Make Huge Profits from Facebook

 It is well known and agreed by everyone that finding your exact audience is extremely tough.

-Some business owners say that their customer is “everyone.”
+Some local business owners say that their customer is “everyone.”
 And if you’re a dentist, you just might think so.
 After all, everyone has teeth!

 But many others do know who their exact audience is.
 They just don’t know where to find them.
 That’s why SEO is so popular.